 This content upgrade added 250 new emails to my list in one day!

 To create a successful content upgrade, first you need to truly understand the mindset and motivations of the person reading your blog post.
 From there, it’s on you to identify the type of resources this individual would find valuable and worth downloading in exchange for an email.
+Once you find the email data, make sure to do an SPF record check to ensure your emails are authenticated and secured.

 The next time you put together a blog post, think about a downloadable resource that would upgrade your blog post.
 Sure, it’s going to take a bit of extra time to put this resource together, but a content upgrade could be the key to turning your blog posts into assets that grow your mailing list and generate leads.
+Plus, with the help of AI, you can use a tool to summarize content and cut down time on content creation.

 Remix Old Content Into Your New Post